Cyber Monday may be over, but great prices are here to stay.

-Vitamin C: Also known as ascorbic acid, vitamin C helps your body make red blood cells, noradrenalin in the brain, helps heal wounds, and aids concentration.
+Vitamin C: Also known as ascorbic acid, vitamin C helps your body make red blood cells, noradrenaline in the brain, helps heal wounds, and aids concentration.

 Vitamin E: Vitamin E is also called tocopherol.
-This vitamin helps slow the signs of aging.
+This vitamin helps slow the signs of ageing.